Kraigie/nostrum/docs/static/Intro.md

  - `request_guild_members` - This will perform member chunking to retrieve a complete list of members for all guilds.
 This will increase start up time and memory usage by quite a bit.
  Defaults to `false`.
+ - `fullsweep_after_default` - Sets the `fullsweep_after` flag for processes that can have
+ irregularly high memory usage due to Discord payloads.
+This options will dramatically reduce the amount of memory used by some processes at the cost of increased CPU usage.
+This is useful if you're running your application under a memory constrained environment.
+This comes at the cost of increased CPU usage.
+By default, this option will only affect some processes.
+You can set this flag for *all* processes using environment variables or by [setting the system flag yourself](http://erlang.org/doc/man/erlang.html#system_flag-2).
+ Defaults to whatever your system recommends, which is probably `65535`.

 By default, Nostrum logs a lot of data using `Logger`.
 If you want to ignore Logger debug data, include the following: